Aixile/aixile.github.io/index.md

 title: Yanghua Jin
 description: Personal Profile.
 ---
 I am a research engineer at [Preferred Networks](https://www.preferred-networks.jp), Tokyo, Japan.
-Before that, I received bachelar's degree from Fudan University in 2018.
-My research interest focuses on applying generative models to Japanese anime.
+I have been engaged in researching the power of AI technologies in the area of Japanese Anime/Game for over 5 years.
+My long-term goal is to revolutionize the Japanese Anime/Game industry.
+Meanwhile, as an entrepreneur, I founded [Crypko.AI](http://crypko.ai/) in 2017, which was acquired by Preferred Networks in late 2018.

-*Email: jinyh [at] preferred [dot] jp*
+*Email: yanghuajin94 [at] gmail [dot] com*

 ## Academic Publications